laberning/openrowingmonitor/docs/README.md

 **FTMS Rower:** This is the FTMS profile for rowing machines and supports all rowing specific metrics (such as stroke rate).
 So far not many training applications for this profile exist, but the market is evolving.
 I've successfully tested it with [EXR](https://www.exrgame.com), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

 **FTMS Indoor Bike:** This FTMS profile is used by Smart Bike Trainers and widely adopted by training applications for bike training.
 It does not support rowing specific metrics.
-But we can present metrics such as power and distance to the biking application and use cadence for stroke rate.
+But it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
 So why not use your virtual rowing bike to row up a mountain in [Zwift](https://www.zwift.com), [Bkool](https://www.bkool.com), [The Sufferfest](https://thesufferfest.com) or similar :-)

 **Concept2 PM:** Open Rowing Monitor also implements part of the Concept2 PM Bluetooth Smart Communication Interface Definition.
 This is still work in progress and only implements the most common parts of the spec, so it will not work with all applications that support C2 rowing machines.
 It currently works with all the samples from [The Erg Arcade](https://ergarcade.com), i.e. you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).
 This also works very well with [EXR](https://www.exrgame.com).